p0mvn/swaprouter-workshop/README.md

 and fail the whole transaction.
 There are certain edge cases where the submessages do not fail depending on the kind of the reply handler so please read [this](https://github.com/CosmWasm/cosmwasm/blob/main/SEMANTICS.md#Submessages) if you are interested to learn more.

+TODO: add the graph from the reply entrypoint

 There are other entrypoints such as `migrate` that are outside of scope of this workshop.

 - `error.rs`